-Concepts of international inclusive technology assessments for gene drive organisms
+Concepts for international, participatory technology assessments for gene drive organisms

 A comprehensive, anticipatory technology assessment, ensuring the effective participation of all potentially affected states as well as indigenous peoples and local communities should go beyond the purely scientific investigation of ecological and health aspects.
-It should lay the foundation for discussing ethical questions, social, cultural and societal consequences, challenges and appropriate decision-making processes.
-This exercise includes, among other things, the evaluation of the root causes of the problem this technology aims to address, its goals and an assessment whether these root causes could better be addressed by other means.
+It should lay the foundation for discussing ethical questions, socio-economic and cultural and societal consequences, challenges and appropriate decision-making processes.
+This exercise should include, among other things, the evaluation of the root causes of the problem this technology aims to address, its goals and an assessment whether these root causes could better be addressed by other means.
 Additional effort should be put in assessing the costs and benefits for specific groups in society.